CJ-Sheehan4/FCS-Project/readme.txt

 types for alphabet and characters. my alphabets are going to be represented as a list container/data structure in the C++ library.
 The characters will be represented as integers.

+Task #2:
+I will also use a list to implement strings of the given alphabet.